-The data selected for audit trail is captured on the Kansas Health Information Network, Inc. SLA spreadsheet and is reviewed by the security team on a bi-monthly basis.
+The data selected for audit trail is captured on the KONZA Health SLA spreadsheet and is reviewed by the security team on a bi-monthly basis.
 It is tracked in chronological form.
-It is created immediately concurrent (real time) as the user conducts the action of access and is inclusive from initial access to completion of action.
-The integration of intrusion detection into workflow processes including the use of automatic alerts based on defined triggers such as malicious code and/or potential intrusions is incorporated.
+It is created immediately concurrent (real time) as the user conducts the action of access and is inclusive from

 - It may include creation of records to log. - Who saw what information (unique user identification and data source; administrator activities including operating logs). - How the event was initiated (command, program). - Key Event Monitoring Type of event and its result (what data was compromised with unique data subject ID).
-Examples may be: - o File integrity monitoring (inbound and outbound communications accessed), - o Command or program used to initiate the event and source/destination addressed - o The success/failure of data accessed. - System security configuration changes, - o Utility or privileged use, - O Alarms raised, de-activation or activation of protection systems like IDS/IPS, activation/de-activation of authentication mechanisms, - o Creation or deletion of system level objects, - Cybersecurity events should be noted as well. - At what time and date. - On which individual and reason for access (this is the nature of activity including change, review, update or delete), - On which system did the event take place, include hardware, software and/or procedural mechanisms.
+Examples may be: - o File integrity monitoring (inbound and outbound communications accessed), - o Command or program used to initiate the event and source/destination addressed - o The success/failure of data accessed, - System security configuration changes, - o Utility or privileged use, - o Alarms raised, de-activation or activation of protection systems like IDS/IPS, activation/de-activation of authentication mechanisms, - Creation or deletion of system level objects, - O Cybersecurity events should be noted as well. - At what time and date, - On which individual and reason for access (this is the nature of activity including change, review, update or delete), - On which system did the event take place, include hardware, software and/or procedural mechanisms.